abalbastrem/contactlist_react/README.md

 # Contact list

-Do a functional CRUD contactlist with ruby on rails + react.
+Do a functional CRUD contact list with ruby on rails + react.

 ##Actual development: